cph-cachet/carp.core-kotlin/README.md

-// Create a study runtime for the study. val clientRepository = createRepository() val client = SmartphoneClient( clientRepository, deploymentService, dataCollector ) client.configure {
+// Create a study runtime for the study. val clientRepository = createRepository() val client = SmartphoneClient( clientRepository, deploymentService, dataListener ) client.configure {
     // Device-specific registration options can be accessed from here.
     // Depending on the device type, different options are available.